 Every woman thinks, When do I ovulate or do all women ovulate the same

-Ovulation: Ovulation is the release of an egg from the ovary and its travel down the fallopian tube.
+Ovulation is the release of an egg from the ovary and its travel down the fallopian tube.
 As the egg travels, it has a chance of being fertilized by a sperm.
-If the timing is just right, it will result in a pregnancy!
+If the timing is just right, it will result in pregnancy!
+(1)

 Having sex during your ovulation window is the best way to maximize your chances of pregnancy.
 Conversely, avoiding sex during ovulation period is how to avoid an accidental pregnancy.